 Uploading a face to the blocklist

 To block a user by face programmatically, upload the face image to a face-type blocklist via the dedicated Upload face to list endpoint.
-Didit extracts the biometric embedding and inserts it into the matching index — any future session whose liveness selfie matches is auto-declined.There is no direct “attach face to user” public endpoint.
-Faces attach to users automatically through sessions.
-To block a user by face, use the Lists API or the console.
+Didit extracts the biometric embedding and inserts it into the matching index — any future session whose liveness selfie matches is auto-declined.Profile face upload and face blocklist upload are different operations.
+Use profile upload to attach a trusted imported face to a User for evidence, duplicate detection, and face search.
+Use the Lists API to block a face so future matching sessions are rejected.

 Removing a face from the blocklist